crempp/js86emu/README.md

 TODO
 ----

+* Verify correct word and byte clamping on all relevant instructions
 * Add memory break points
 * Update memory debug view to keep starting point of rows at a factor of 8 (currently the row begins at IP)